-The following guide is designed to give you a brief overview of some key features of each rack style, however it is always recommended to speak with a storage systems specialist to ensure your warehouse design meets your business needs.
+The following guide is designed to give you a brief overview of some key features of each rack style.
+However, it is always recommended to speak with a storage systems specialist.
+So as to ensure your warehouse design meets your business needs.

 1. Selective Pallet Racking

-The most versatile choice, selective pallet racking is popular as it provides high selectivity to every pallet position – meaning you can have as many SKU’s as you have pallet positions.
-It is available in various heights and depths, including double deep systems, and it is fairly easy to change the storage mix.
+The most versatile choice, Selective Pallet Racking is popular as it provides high selectivity to every pallet position – meaning you can have as many SKU’s as you have pallet positions.
+It is available in various heights and depths, in addition to double deep systems, and it is fairly easy to change the storage mix.

-It also requires a lower investment than other racking and provides a durable solution – perfect for products with no expiration date or even fast moving products.
+It also requires a lower investment than other racking and provides a durable solution.
+Therefore it is perfect for products with no expiration date or even fast moving products.

 Selective Pallet Racking requires numerous aisles.
-It also has lower storage density than other alternatives.
+As well as, it also has lower storage density than other alternatives.

 2. Cantilever Racking

 Cantilever Racking is a cost effective system designed for products that are long, irregular and awkwardly shaped.
-They are ideal for storing non-standard sized items, such as tubing, doors, and packs of timber or furniture.
+Likewise, they are ideal for storing non-standard sized items, such as tubing, doors, and packs of timber or furniture.
 They can also store products vertically, up to around 6 metres high.
-The design of Cantilever racking can help productivity when dealing with long loads, as the stock is more accessible.
+The design of Cantilever Racking can help productivity when dealing with long loads, as the stock is more accessible.

 Cantilever Racking is relatively easy to install and reconfigure.
-Additional arms can be added to allow storage of any shaped item, these arms can be customised by the angle and load retention required for your facility.
+Additional arms can be added to allow storage of any shaped item.
+Similarly, these arms can be customised by the angle and load retention required for your facility.

 3. Drive In/ Drive Through Racks

-Drive in Racks and Drive Through Racks work well for items and pallets that are very uniform in size and have a longer life in storage.
-They are designed to store pallets that are two, three or more deep, so they offer greater storage density than selective racks.
+Drive In Racks and Drive Through Racks work well for items and pallets that are very uniform in size and have a longer life in storage.
+They are designed to store pallets that are two, three or more deep.
+So, as a result it offers a greater storage density than selective racks.

-Drive in Racks and Drive Through Racks are offer excellent space utilisation and can reduce the overall square footage requirements.
+Drive In Racks and Drive Through Racks offer excellent space utilisation.
+Consequently they can reduce the overall square footage requirements.

-This system of racking offers less, but less selectivity than other alternatives, meaning immediate access is harder.
-It is better suited to products, which are stored in sufficient volume – not suiting all industries.
+This system of racking offers less, but less selectivity than other alternatives, that is to say that immediate access is harder.
+It is better suited to products which are stored in sufficient volume – in short it is not suiting to all industries.

-Click here to see this type of racking looks and operates.
+Click here to see how this type of racking looks and operates.